U.S. Cities to Visit This Fall

 Photo by Lee Snider/Shutterstock

-Oyster season begins on October 1 in Maryland, and that, plus the long-awaited relief from the oppressive summer humidity, make fall an ideal time to explore Baltimore.
-The bustling bar district Fells Point (which locals simply call Fells) is ideal for an oyster crawl, and the best ones include a stop at the locally loved Thames Street Oyster House, where the adventurous can order the silver-tiered Grandiose Shellfish Tower—resplendent with fresh oysters, jumbo shrimp, cracked lobster tails, and stone crab claws.
+Oyster season begins on October 1 in Maryland, and that, plus the long-awaited relief from the oppressive summer humidity, makes fall an ideal time to explore Baltimore.
+The bustling bar district Fell’s Point (which locals simply call Fells) is ideal for an oyster crawl, and the best ones include a stop at the locally loved Thames Street Oyster House, where the adventurous can order the silver-tiered Grandiose Shellfish Tower—resplendent with fresh oysters, jumbo shrimp, cracked lobster tails, and stone crab claws.

 Photo by digidreamgrafix/Shutterstock

 Fall brings seasonal beers to the Queen City’s dozens of breweries.
 This time of year, NoDa Brewing Co. boasts its award-winning Gordgeous ale, infused with pumpkin puree, brown sugar, and spices.
-And the city’s oldest brewery, the Olde Mecklenburg Brewery, celebrates Mecktoberfest (September 17–19, 24–26) in its sprawling beer garden with special beers, tasty German-style pretzels, and other bites.
+And the city’s oldest brewery, the Olde Mecklenburg Brewery, celebrates Mecktoberfest in its sprawling beer garden with special beers, tasty German-style pretzels, and other bites.

 Hints of cooler temperatures make it a fine time to get outside.
 In a city known for its tree canopy—45 percent of the city is covered in trees—fall is one of the best times to walk, run, bike, or scoot along the 56 miles of developed greenway trails.
 Uptown, Romare Bearden Park, which pays homage to the famed artist who was born here, is another place to stroll and snap some skyline shots.
 Outside the city, Crowders Mountain State Park offers fall foliage and 25-mile panoramic views from the peak.
+And if you want another attractive fall destination, take a two-hour drive west to Asheville, where you can join the Blue Ridge Parkway, a route along the Blue Ridge Mountains that spans the southern and central Appalachians and links Shenandoah National Park and Great Smoky Mountains National Park.

 Charleston, South Carolina